WARP4dot52/lambda/poincare/doc/tree.md

 # Trees

-`Tree` is the main data structure inside poincare-junior.
-It stores an arbitrary long, editable tree as a contiguous chunk of memory that can be easily moved, copied and compared.
+[`Tree`](../src/memory/tree.h) is the central data structure in Poincare.

+It stores an arbitrary
+long, editable tree as a contiguous chunk of memory that can be easily moved, copied and compared.
+Tools are provided to edit them safely, build them at compile time or runtime and rewrite them using pattern-matching.

+It is designed for space-efficiency and may be manipulated at a low-level when fine control is preferred over safe abstractions.

-## Block, Node and tree types
+## Block, Node, Type and Tree

-Trees start with a `Node` directly followed in memory by a given number of other trees that are its children.
+Every `Tree` starts with a `Node` directly followed in memory by a given number of other trees that are its children.

-The `Node` always starts with a special block of the `Type` enum that indicates what the tree represents.
+The `Node` always starts with a special `Block` of the `Type` enum that indicates what the tree represents.

 Depending on the type of the tree, it may have a fixed number of children –